AndrewJBateman/angular-nasa-api/README.md

 ## :clipboard: Status & To-Do List

-* Status: Working and deployed to Github.
+* Status: Working.
 Docker virtual environment not working on Windows Home.
 All dependencies updated
-* To-Do: Revisit Docker
+* To-Do: Revisit Docker - App to be deployed to Google Cloud Run using a Docker image.

 ## :clap: Inspiration